jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     (β)        (ƛ N) · W —→ N [ W ]
     (collapse) V ⟨ G , g !⟩ ⟨ G , g ?⟩ —→ V
     (collide)  If G ≢ H, then V ⟨ G , g !⟩ ⟨ H , h ?⟩ —→ blame.

+## A First Attempt at a Logical Relation for Type Safety

+The following is a first attempt to define a logical relation for type safety for the cast calculus.
+The predicate 𝓔 expresses the semantic notion of a term being well typed at a given type A. Here we say that a term M is well typed at type A if it satisfies "progress" and "preservation".
+The progress part says that M is either (1) a (semantic) value, (2) reducible, or (3) an error.
+The preservation part says that if M reduces to N, then N is also semantically well typed at A.

+    ℰ⟦_⟧ : (A : Type) → Term → Set
+    ℰ⟦ A ⟧ M = (𝒱 ⟦ A ⟧ M ⊎ reducible M ⊎ Blame M)
+                × (∀ N → (M —→ N) → ℰ⟦ A ⟧ N)

+The predicate 𝓥 expresses the semantic notion of a value being well typed a some type A. For a base type `ι` (𝔹 or ℕ), the value must be the appropriate kind of literal (Boolean or natural number).
+For a function type `A ⇒ B`, the value must be a lambda expression `ƛ N`, and furthermore, substituting any value `W` that is semantically well typed at `A` into the body `N` produces a term that is semantically well typed at `B`.

+    𝒱⟦_⟧ : (A : Type) → Term → Set
+    𝒱⟦ ι ⟧ ($ ι′ c) = ι ≡ ι′
+    𝒱⟦ A ⇒ B ⟧ (ƛ N) = ∀ W → 𝒱⟦ A ⟧ W → ℰ⟦ B ⟧ (N [ W ])
+    𝒱⟦ ★ ⟧ (V ⟨ G , g !⟩) = Value V × 𝒱⟦ G ⟧ V
+    𝒱⟦ _ ⟧ _ = ⊥

+Note that the definitions of 𝓔 and 𝓥 are recursive.
+Unfortunately they are not proper definitions of (total) functions because there is no guarantee of termination.
+For simple languages, like the Simply Typed Lambda Calculus, 𝓥 can be defined by recursion on the type A. However, here we have the unknown type ★ and the recursion for that clause invokes `𝒱⟦ G ⟧ V`, but `G` is not a structural part of ★.
+(The definition of 𝓔 above is also problematic, but one can reformulate 𝓔 to remove the recursion in 𝓔.)

+## An Explicitly Step-indexed Logical Relation for Type Safety

+We can force the definitions of 𝓔 and 𝓥 to terminate using step-indexing (aka. the "gasoline" technique).
+We add a parameter k to each definition that is a natural number, and decrement k on each recursive call.
+When k is zero, then 𝓔 and 𝓥 accept all terms.
+Thus, the meaning of `𝓔⟦ A ⟧ M k` is that term `M` is guaranteed to behave according to type `A` for `k` reduction steps, but after that there are no guarantees.

+    ℰ⟦_⟧ : (A : Type) → Term → ℕ → Set
+    ℰ⟦ A ⟧ M 0 = ⊤
+    ℰ⟦ A ⟧ M (suc k) = (𝒱 ⟦ A ⟧ M k ⊎ reducible M ⊎ Blame M)
+                        × (∀ N → (M —→ N) → ℰ⟦ A ⟧ N k)

+    𝒱⟦_⟧ : (A : Type) → Term → ℕ → Set
+    𝒱⟦ A ⟧ M 0 = ⊤
+    𝒱⟦ ι ⟧ ($ ι′ c) (suc k) = ι ≡ ι′
+    𝒱⟦ A ⇒ B ⟧ (ƛ N) (suc k) = ∀ W → 𝒱⟦ A ⟧ W k → ℰ⟦ B ⟧ (N [ W ]) k
+    𝒱⟦ ★ ⟧ (V ⟨ G , g !⟩) (suc k) = Value V × 𝒱⟦ G ⟧ V k
+    𝒱⟦ _ ⟧ _ (suc k) = ⊥

+We now have proper definitions of 𝓔 and 𝓥 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating arithmetic proofs is cumbersome to use.

 ## Step-indexed Logic